 So why should you read feel-good romance novels?

 I think the main reason why we love feel-good stories is that they can instantly cheer you up.
 They fill our hearts with that instant good vibes.
 These happy stories always remind us that love does exist and that falling in love can still give you butterflies.

 Feel good romance novels can be enjoyed by anyone who likes to read about love and relationships, but they are especially popular among readers who enjoy reading about happy endings in order to escape from reality or as an antidote to bad news.

 There are a plethora of feel-good romance novels published every year.
 The love stories that not only talk often about finding love or living happily ever after but also about overcoming obstacles in life.

-So let’s have a look at some great romance novels.
-I don’t know about you, but these are definitely in my 2020 TBR list!
+So let’s have a look at some of the top feel-good romance novels.
+I don’t know about you, but these are definitely in my TBR list!

 Blurb from Goodreads: When Evie Perez is cut off from everything she loves and forced to move to Iceland for the summer, she takes her canvas and paintbrushes into the picturesque cherry orchard behind her guesthouse.
 She stains her lips with stolen cherries in the midnight sun and paints a boy she’s never met.
 Oskar is startled to discover Evie in his family’s orchard, and even more surprised to see himself on her canvas.
 Too ashamed to reveal his stutter, he remains silent as Evie returns day after day to paint, spilling confessions she wouldn’t even tell her priest.
 As Evie’s life back home unravels, Oskar wants to comfort her with words, but he knows he’s waited too long, so he uses music instead.
 But when it all comes to the surface, he knows that if Evie can’t forgive him for lying, he may never forgive himself for surviving.